DZakh/rescript-schema/README.md

 let decodeResult = data->S.decodeWith(userStruct)
 ```

 Decodes value testing that it represents described struct.
-It returns the result with a decoded coerced value or an error message.
+It returns the result with a decoded transformed value or an error message.

 #### **`S.decodeJsonWith`**